Ryuretic/RAP/README.md

 In this project, we use Mininet-WiFi to emulate both legitimate traffic from authorized hosts and the illegitimate, wireless traffic created by rogue devices.

+Other useful code examples can be found at https://github.com/coxjacob/OpenNetTopo.